Halo-Passport/halo-passport-app/README.md

 Halo is an app helping users to **tidy up all the vaccination and test record**, also being **an immunity passport** when boarding. <br/>

 Considering some travellers having a busy schedule, a **Time Line function** simplfying the blockchain information is designed and shows all the details of the vaccinations and tests did or going to be carry out.
-It aims to help users to manage and keep up-to-date with all the stuff related to the COVID vaccinations and tests.
-For example, users can acknowledge when will be the time realeasing the test result and hence read the result at the app. <br/>
+It aims to help users manage and keep up-to-date with all the stuff related to the COVID vaccinations and tests.
+For example, users can be acknowledged when will the time releasing the test result be and hence checking the result through the app. <br/>

 After collecting the result, Halo passport can then be used as **an immunity passport**.
 A quick reponse (QR) code will be generated at the app directing to the record of the vaccinations and tests stored in the blockchain.
 The Quarentine and Control Officers can scan the QR code to check personal information of the users and status of them.
-As the record of vaccinations and tests are directly sent from  the testiing laboratories.
+As the record of vaccinations and tests are directly sent from the testing laboratories.
 It is not possible to falsify the result. <br/> <br/>

 # Simulation Workflow of boarding process
 ![GitHub Logo](/assets/images/flowChart.png) <br/> <br/>